bitspittle/droidcon-sf-24/site/src/jsMain/resources/markdown/sections/industry/CMPvsComposeHtml3.md

+---
+data-auto-animate:
+styles:
+  - accented-subheaders
+---

-## CMP for Web vs Compose HTML
+## CMP for Web <span style="color:red">vs</span> Compose HTML

-### Why Compose HTML?

-* No need to create a large canvas buffer
-* UI can be inspected by browser devtools
-* Some styling is only available via CSS (e.g. visited links, print mode)
-* Browser accessibility support is robust and well-established.
-* Smaller site download size
-* Access to JS frameworks
+### Two use-cases

+"I want to write a general application once for many platforms."

+"I want to write a traditional website, but I don't want to use JS or React."